-Between September 26 and October 7, 2016 The Ocean Cleanup conducted a series of reconnaissance flights across the Great Pacific Garbage Patch: the Aerial Expedition.
-The objective of the mission is to accurately quantify the ocean’s biggest and most harmful debris - discarded fishing gear, called ghost nets.
-How much of this very large debris can be found in the ocean is the last remaining piece of our puzzle to understand how much ocean plastic is there to clean up.
+Between September 26 and October 7 2016, The Ocean Cleanup conducted a series of reconnaissance flights across the Great Pacific Garbage Patch: the Aerial Expedition.
+The objective of the mission was to accurately quantify the ocean’s biggest and most harmful debris, discarded fishing gear called ghost nets.
+Determining the amount of this large debris is the final stage of mapping the ocean plastic problem.

 MAPPING PLASTIC FROM THE SKY

-In order to be able to clean up the Great Pacific Garbage Patch, it is essential to understand its dimensions.
-Knowing how much and what kind of plastic it contains is especially important.
-It determines the design of cleanup systems, the logistics of hauling plastic back to shore, the methods to recycle the plastic, and the cleanup’s economics.
+Cleaning the Great Pacific Garbage Patch requires us to understand its dimension.
+Quantifying and characterizing the plastic the patch contains is essential to determine the design of cleanup systems, the logistics of hauling plastic back to shore, the methods to recycle plastic and the cleanup's economics.

-We started answering this question last year, when we launched the Mega Expedition.
+We started answering this question in 2015, when we launched the Mega Expedition.
 With a fleet of about 30 vessels, we produced the first high-resolution map of the infamous plastic accumulation zone, situated halfway between Hawaii and California.

-Conventionally, ocean plastic is quantified using small, one meter-wide trawls, which means only a very small portion of the size spectrum was measured.
-The larger pieces of plastic become, the rarer (by count) they become, so a larger area needs to be covered to accurately quantify large debris.
+Conventionally, ocean plastic is quantified using small, one meter-wide trawls, meaning only a very small portion of the size spectrum was measured.
+The larger pieces of plastic become, the rarer (by count) they become.
+Therefore a larger area needs to be covered to accurately quantify large debris.
 Hence, during the 2015 Mega Expedition, we used very large nets to also be able to measure larger pieces of plastic.
-This was successful for debris of up to about a meter in size, but we know ocean garbage can be much larger than that.
-Enter: the Aerial Expedition.
+This was successful for debris of up to about a meter in size, but we knew ocean garbage can be much larger.
+Hence, we conducted the Aerial Expedition to find out more.

 Ocean Force One

 The aim of the Aerial Expedition was to accurately measure the biggest and most harmful debris in the ocean.
-We believed this could be achieved by covering an area even larger than was done during the Mega Expedition.
+This could be achieved by covering an area larger than was done during the Mega Expedition.
 This was the first-ever aerial survey of an ocean garbage patch.
-The Aerial Expedition’s results will be combined with the data we collected on the Mega Expedition, resulting in a study we expect to publish in early 2017.
+The Aerial Expedition’s findings is combined with the data we collected on the Mega Expedition, resulting in a study we expect to publish in 2017.

 HOW WE DID IT?